Why the bottom of your heel hurts in the morning

 Why common habits in India make it worse

-Hawai chappals and bathroom slippers offer almost no arch support or heel cushioning.
-Wearing these for most of the day on hard marble or tiled floors is a common contributing factor for plantar fasciitis.
+Hawai chappals and bathroom slippers offer limited arch support or heel cushioning.
+Wearing these for most of the day on hard marble or tiled floors can contribute to plantar heel pain for some people.
 Floor sitting, whether cross-legged for meals or during pooja, places the foot in a position that loads the plantar fascia differently, and rising from the floor repeatedly through the day can aggravate it.
-Long commutes on crowded metro or bus services, where you stand on hard surfaces without proper footwear, are another common trigger that is easy to overlook.
+Long commutes on crowded metro or bus services, where you stand on hard surfaces for extended periods, are another factor worth considering.

 The high-load strengthening protocol